EyringMLClimateGroup/kuehbacher24ICMLA_PCMasking/README.md

 ### SHAP package

-Two lines in the SHAP package are changed:
+Two lines in the SHAP (version 0.42.1) package are changed:
 ```diff
    112  assert type(self.model_output) != list, "The model output to be explained must be a single tensor!"
 -  113  assert len(self.model_output.shape) < 3, "The model output must be a vector or a single value!"